VanGits/javascript-activity-finder/README.md

 - A comment section for users to write their thoughts
 - Suggestions of activites per click
 - Toggle dark/ light mode
+- A back button to go back to the main page

 An example of what the app looks like: https://user-images.githubusercontent.com/98533984/201350448-74410598-a124-4377-aee6-98a38473f82c.png